Nuestra Señora de Atocha: Modern recovery and legal battle

 The salvaged coins, both gold and silver, were minted primarily between 1598 and 1621, although numerous earlier dates were represented as well, some of the dates extending well back into the 16th century.
 Many of the dates and types of the period had been either rare or unknown prior to the salvage of the wreck.
 It is understood by experts that the sterncastle, the part of the ship that would hold most of the gold and rare Muzo emeralds, is still missing from the shipwreck.
 These and other valuable items would have been stored in the captain's cabin for safekeeping in the rear part of Nuestra Señora de Atocha.

-After the discovery, the State of Florida claimed title to the wreck and forced Treasure Salvors, Inc. into a contract giving 25% of the found treasure to the state.
+After the discovery in 1971, the State of Florida claimed title to the wreck and forced Treasure Salvors, Inc. into a contract giving 25% of the found treasure to the state.
 Treasure Salvors fought the state, claiming the find should belong to those that discovered the treasure exclusively.
-After eight years of litigation, the U.S. Supreme Court ruled in favour of Treasure Salvors on 1 July 1982, and it was awarded rights to all found treasure from the vessel.
+After ten years of litigation, the U.S. Supreme Court ruled in favour of Treasure Salvors on 1 July 1982, and it was awarded rights to all found treasure from the vessel.
 Fisher died on 19 December 1998.

 In June 2011, divers from Mel Fisher's Treasure Salvors found an antique emerald ring believed to be from the wreck.
-It is said that the ring is worth an estimated $500,000.
+The salvage crew estimated the ring to be worth $500,000.
 The ring was found 56 km from Key West, along with two silver spoons and other artifacts.
-In 2014, Nuestra Señora de Atocha was added to the Guinness Book of World Records for being the most valuable shipwreck to be recovered, as it was carrying roughly 40 tonnes of gold and silver, and 32 kg of emeralds.
+In 2014, Nuestra Señora de Atocha was added to the Guinness Book of World Records for being the most valuable shipwreck to be recovered, as it was carrying roughly 40 tonnes of gold and silver, and 32 kg of emeralds, although this record has now been superseded by the discovery of the San José in 2015.